Why IPv6 Is Needed

 In the ff00::/8 range, these addresses are used to send data to multiple devices simultaneously.
 IPv6 has eliminated broadcast in favor of multicast.

 The Kakunin-san IPv6 analysis feature automatically determines and displays which type your IPv6 address belongs to.
+The type of IPv6 address also affects the accuracy of GeoIP-based location estimation, so knowing your address type is useful.

-Coexistence Technologies with IPv4
+Coexistence and Migration Technologies with IPv4

 The transition from IPv4 to IPv6 cannot happen overnight.
 Technologies that support coexistence during the transition period are essential.
+The three main migration technologies are dual stack, tunneling, and NAT64.

 Dual Stack